Using 是-sentences to express the content of memories

 'When' in this case is equivalent to 'the time when'.
 That is, English logically prefers to equate the noun 'most recent appearance' to another noun, 'the time when'.
 By contrast, Chinese is happy to equate 最后一次“现身” ('his most recent "appearance"') to a full clause.

 Recently I came across several more examples of 是-sentences in Mo Yan's lecture at the time of receiving the Nobel Prize.
 Each sentence heads up a paragraph, and takes a form similar to the following:

 The most xxx incident in my memory was...

-As in the example at the earlier post, the copula 是 shì is followed by a clause or sentence that simply narrates the event in question.
+As in the example above, the copula 是 shì is followed by a clause or sentence that simply narrates the event in question.
 That is, an incident (一件事 yī-jiàn shì) is equated straightforwardly to a narrative.
 (Grammatically, the memory is equated to the first sentence or sentences of the narrative, which then simply continues on as any other narrative would.)

 The four sentences are as follows.
-For convenience, the narrative sentence is placed in square brackets:
+For convenience, the narrative sentence is highlighted or placed in square brackets: